 Double-strain into a coupe.

-Garnish with dehydrated lemon wheel or fresh lemon twist.
+Garnish with a dehydrated lemon wheel or fresh lemon twist.